 The horizontal cabling system extends from the work area’s telecommunications information outlet to the telecommunications room (TR) or telecommunications enclosure (TE).
 As shown in the figure below, horizontal cabling is usually installed in a star topology that connects each work area to the telecommunications room.
 It includes the telecommunications outlet, an optional consolidation point, horizontal cable, mechanical terminations and patch cords (or jumpers) located in the TR or TE.

-Four-pair 100-ohm unshielded twisted-pair (UTP) cabling (Cat5 or Cat5e cabling) is usually recommended for new installations because it supports both voice and high-speed data transmission.
+Both Ethernet cable and fiber optic cable can be used for horizontal cabling.
+Four-pair 100-ohm unshielded twisted-pair (UTP) cable (Cat5e cable, Cat 6 or Cat6A cable) is usually recommended for voice and fiber optic cable (two-fiber 62.5/125-micron or 50/125-micron multimode cable, or higher fiber count ) is commonly used for data transmission.
 To comply with EIA/TIA wiring standards, individual cables should be limited to 90 meters in length between the outlet in the work area and the patch panels in the telecommunications room.
 Patch cords for connecting the patch panel to hubs and switches in the telecommunications room should be no longer than 6 meters total distance.
 Cables connecting users’ computers to outlets should be limited to 3 meters in length.

-Although the same types of cables are used for both backbone and horizontal cabling, since backbone cabling typically passes through from floor to floor, the cables used for backbone cabling have very different requirement from the horizontal cablings.
+Besides, although both backbone and horizontal cabling use same types of cable, the cables used for backbone cabling have very different requirement from the horizontal cabling as backbone cabling typically passes through from floor to floor.
 Backbone cables must meet particular fire-rating specifications, typically OFNR (Optical Fiber Non-Conductive Riser) rated.
 If the backbone cable passes through plenum area (spaces in the building used for air return in air conditioning), the cable must be OFNP (Optical Fiber Non-conductive Plenum) rated.
 Besides, since backbone cables need to have enough strength to support its own weight, cable strength for backbone cables is also different from horizontal cables.
 And unlike horizontal cables, backbone cables must be secured correctly.

 As two important parts of structured cabling, both backbone cabling and horizontal cabling play an irreplaceable role.
 And due to the different cabling environment, backbone cables and horizontal cables may have different specifications.
-FS.COM provides both Cat5, Cat6 or Cat7 UTP or STP copper cables and OFNR or OFNP multimode or single-mode fiber patch cables for backbone cabling and horizontal cabling.
-For more information about the backbone cabling and horizontal cabling solutions or other cabling solutions, please contact us via email@example.com.
+FS.COM provides both Cat5, Cat6 or Cat7 UTP or STP Ethernet cable and OFNR or OFNP multimode or single mode fiber patch cables for backbone cabling and horizontal cabling.
+For more information about the backbone cabling and horizontal cabling solutions or other cabling solutions, please contact us via firstname.lastname@example.org.

 Copyright © 2002-2018.
 All Rights Reserved.